 - Visual Studio (I'm using the 2017 community)

 - SqlServer installed with management Studio (I'm using SQL Server Express).

 SQL Management Studio is an excellent tool, if you want to use SQL commands on your database to run queries and commands, this is good for DBMS, if you need to correct, pick up or impute data, but when we are talking about programming in our Database, We have better options, follow the steps below to versioning your SQL database, and this will work with the AdventureWorks Database that is on Microsoft GitHub on this link If you want a more detailed tutorial on how to create a Database Project in Visual Studio, I used this link.

 - First Install the AdventureWorks OLTP database on your SQL server

 - Create A new database project in Visual Studio

 - Now, link your installed database with the project by right-clicking on the project>>Import>>Database.

 - Now The folders have been created from the base

-- Now Just add your code to version control
+- For last, Just add your code to version control